Lartu/ldpl/README.md

   display "你好, " name "!
 Welcome to LDPL!" crlf
 ```

 This greets the user, ask them for their name and then prints *你好, &lt;name&gt;!* followed by a line-break.
 Easy as pie.
 Super legible.
-Check the official website for more examples.
+Check the official website and the [Examples](/examples) subfolder for more examples.

 ## Getting started with LDPL